 Why Is My Bedroom So Dusty?

-The first reason is dust has a higher density in a bedroom than any other place.
+It is because dust has a higher density in a bedroom than any other place.
 This is because the bedroom is smaller than other rooms yet you have tons of stuff left opened.
 Hair, clothes/ bedding fiber, dust mites, pet dander, and microorganisms are some of the common bedroom dust contributors.
 These airborne particles will often fall on the wardrobe cabinet, bedside table, underneath bed, and makeup table.
 Another common reason is the central ventilation system or air conditioner filter is clogged.
 When you operate for long hours, the dirty filter will end up spreading more dust in a room instead of clearing it.

 Even all the hard work cleaning and you still feel your master bedroom is dustier than the rest of the house.
 Look out for these 3 culprits.